oscarvanderheide/mrstat/README.md

 ```

 ## Warning:
-- This codebase uses an older version of BlochSimulators (v0.2.7), make sure to `instantiate` the environment as defined in the manifest.
 - This codebase is structured as a (non-registered) Julia package.
 - This codebase assumes a CUDA device is available.